Frequently Asked Questions

 5. How to choose a Handpan?

-In general, it can be said that the complexity of an instrument increases with the number of its sound surfaces.
-On the one hand, complexity describes the sound possibilities available to you with the higher number of notes.
+In general, it can be said that the complexity of an instrument increases with the number of its notes.
+Complexity refers to two things: first, the range of sound possibilities you get with more notes, and second, the challenge of fully understanding and mastering your instrument.

 The short answer is no. The long answer is nooooooooooooo.